thinhNdang536/cos10004-assignment1-digitalstopwatch/README.md

-# ⏱️ COS10004 Assignment 1 – Digital Stopwatch (Demo Guide) 🚀
+# ⏱️ COS10004 Assignment 1 – Digital Stopwatch (Demo Only) 🚀

 Welcome!
 This guide demonstrates a working solution for **Assignment 1** of **COS10004 - Computer Systems** at **Swinburne University of Technology**.
 The project involves building a **digital stopwatch** using **Logisim Evolution**. 🎓💡